For Educators

 • ๐ŸŽค Investor Pitch: Deliver a 30-second pitch to venture capitalists.
 Keep the attention meter high, time your demo for maximum impact, read investor reactions.
 Experience the intensity of pitching for funding.

-• ๐Ÿš€ Demo Day: You have 60 seconds as visitors approach your booth.
+• ๐Ÿš€ Demo Day: You have 60 seconds as potential customers approach your booth.
 Engage leads to see their value, match offers to preferences, choose wisely between quick interactions and expensive demos.
 Practice prioritizing high-value opportunities.

 These mini-games make abstract concepts tangible and create memorable decision moments that students can reflect on during debrief sessions.